cloud8421/elm.mk/README.md

 Main commands:

 - `make`: compiles the project into `build`
-- `make watch`: watches files, compiles into build on save
 - `make server`: serves the build folder with a local http server
+- `make watch`: starts the file watcher and the http server, recompiling files on save

 Some guidelines: